Is my departure guaranteed?

 Can I cancel the trip?

 Book confidently with Free Cancellations within 72 hours of booking.
 However, if your Inca Trail permit has been booked and confirmed within this time period, that portion cannot be refunded if you decide to cancel your trip.
 The remainder of your trip cost can be refunded within 72 hours of booking.
 After 72 hours, cancellation and transfer fees will apply.
-Cancellations are subject to the full discretion of Valencia Travel and cancellation fees range from 20% to 100% of the trip price depending on the trip.
 For more information on our Travel Cancellation Policy please Click Here.